daqcri/Qnoise/README.md

 }
 ```

-More details on the usage is at the Tutorial page.
+More details on the usage can be found in the examples.

 ### License